-The best free download managers make it simple and easy to better manage your downloads and downloading speeds.
+The best free download managers make it simple and easy to manage and organize not just your downloads but also your downloading speeds.

 The free version of Download Accelerator Plus is a pared-back version of the premium edition, but it's much more than just a demo and contains all the essential features you need for quick, reliable downloads.

 The free version lacks the DAP Premium's privacy protection, but it does include a link checker, video previewing, file conversion, safe downloading and multiple connections to boost the speed of your downloads.

 Download Accelerator Plus is clearly designed for media fans, and can help you avoid irritations such as slow servers and internet congestion.